-- White 1/4 inch wide ribbon cut 30 inches long (longer if you want longer ends to the bow)
+Ribbon - white 1/4 inch wide cut 30 inches long (longer if you want longer ends to the bow)

-- Red 1/4 inch wide ribbon cut 30 inches long (longer if you desire)
+Ribbon - red 1/4 inch wide cut 30 inches long (longer if you desire)

-- Valentine Heart Pocket Pattern (click to open PDF
+Valentine Heart Pocket Pattern (click to open PDF for printing)

 The Steps for How to Make the Easy Paper Crafts: Valentine Heart Pocket:

 The pattern includes four different sizes of hearts.

 The largest heart pattern also shows where the holes should be punched.